nasa/HyperCP/README.md

 prompt$ conda create -f environment.yaml
 ```

 and follow the prompts to install the additional package dependencies on your machine within the new virtual environment.
 When completed you should be in the virtual environment and ready to run the package.
-To return to the environment, navigate to the project directory again and type
+To return to the environment later before launching the program, type

 ```
 prompt$ conda activate HyperInSPACE_env